 North Dakota is tailor-made for driving.
 "We're a really rural state and spread out," says Amy Olson of the North Dakota Department of Transportation.
 "Nobody lives without a car.
 People might commute 30 miles or more per day."

 North Dakota is a no-fault driving state, which means that your insurance company will pay up no matter who caused the accident.
 Car insurance is required, and most drivers follow the rules.
-According to the Insurance Information Institute, only about six percent of North Dakota drivers lack the minimum coverage, a rate significantly below the national average.
+According to the Insurance Information Institute, only about seven percent of North Dakota drivers lack the minimum coverage, a rate significantly below the national average.

 Who Needs Vehicle Insurance in North Dakota?